equinor/design-system/README.md

 Built on a copy of the Outlined Material Design icons, the icons have been customised and renamed for Equinor’s use and supplemented with our own icons for Equinor specific domains.

-All the icons are available in the [storefront](https://eds.equinor.com/assets/system-icons/library/), and can also be installed from NPM.
+All the icons are available in our [Storybook](https://eds-storybook-react.azurewebsites.net/?path=/story/icons--preview), and can also be installed from NPM.

 The following example uses the `<Icon>` component from `@equinor/eds-core-react` – but the icons package can also be used without React.